chngr/atsisif/README.md

    subgraph which is "bounded" by a fractional cycle as a handle and then all the extrusions out of this subgraph are taken as teeth, then this might be a candidate for a comb inequality.
+2. When starting out with a handle, one can add to it all the nodes that are connected to at least two nodes in the handle so far.
+This will decrease the outward flow of a handle.